 - Local and state systems of care must be culturally and linguistically competent and respectful of the person with behavioral health needs and their loved ones.

 - Recovery is possible.

 - We respect the dignity and individual differences of each family.

-- We honor the rights of parents and caregivers to make decisions for their children.
+- We honor the rights of parents and caregivers to play an active role when making decisions for their loved ones.

 - We work in partnership with providers, policymakers, administrators and other advocacy organizations to improve systems that touch individuals with behavioral health challenges.

 - We are responsible for providing families with understandable, complete and accurate information.

 - We are committed to self-empowerment of loved ones through support, training and education.

 - We are accountable to families, the community and to funders for the performance and quality of services and supports provided by MCF.